dherik/dherik.github.io/_posts/2019-09-28-software-good-logging-tips.md

 It's very generalistic: what's the number of the order?
 Who created the order?
 What's the value of the order?

-You need to validate what kind of information it's important to log on to the feature of your software.
+You need to verify what kind of information it's important to log on to the feature of your software.
 A log like:

     log.info("Order {} was created by {} with the value of {} dollars", order.getNumber(), order.getAuthor(), order.getValue());